An amazing community of creatives works on crowdspring.

 They come from more than 125 countries, speak hundreds of languages, cover all age groups, demographics, experience, religions, etc. They’ve designed logos for companies in virtually every country of the world and in most languages spoken on Earth.

 Recently, we asked them to collaborate on a community guide to help buyers understand what to look for when having a logo designed.
-The logo is one of the most important elements of a brand – many argue it’s the most important after the service or product.
-The suggestions below reflect the collaborative work of many talented designers working on crowdSPRING.
-Here we go:
+The company logo is one of the most important elements of a company’s brand identity.
+The suggestions below reflect the collaborative work of many talented designers working on crowdspring.